 \end{proof} The uniform distribution assumption is clearly not realistic, but we claim that power scaling is natural.
 Consider another class of datasets with distribution of $(p_1,p_2)$ weighted by $(p_1+p_2)^n$ for $n>0$.
 This arbitrarily downweights questions where both $p_1$ and $p_2$ are low, which are questions where the model has low confidence and considers several responses.
-We again observe that $p(m)\propto m^{-1/2}$ when $m\rightarrow 0$. \\\\\\ \begin{boxlem} Let $g(p_1,p_2)\propto(p_1+p_2)^n$ for $n>0$, then which implies that $\lim_{m\rightarrow 0^+}p(m)\propto\frac{1}{\sqrt m}$. \end{boxlem} \begin{proof} Suppose we have $(x+y)^n$ for normalizing constant $Z$, and from \cref{uniform-lemma}, we have Equivalently, we have \allowdisplaybreaks
+We again observe that $p(m)\propto m^{-1/2}$ when $m\rightarrow 0$. \\